avsm/oxcaml-icfp-tutorial/README.md

 get their questions answered.
 For the fast participants, we can have any number of really difficult things for them to work on and they get even more experience.

-## Activity 3 (15m)

-What: A posttest containing 4-5 OxCaml programs in which we ask participants questions about mode annotations, error messages, unsafety, etc.

-Why: The questions we ask will form the start of the "OxCaml Inventory," a set of questions that target the core concepts of OxCaml and test the conceptual model of the participants.
-This will give us a sense of where participants still have difficulty and what future tools/educational material should target.
-(Or maybe language changes?)